Efficient Temporal Sentence Grounding in Videos with Multi-Teacher Knowledge Distillation: Experiments

 \subsection{Implementation Details}

 For language query $Q$, we use the $300$-D GloVe~\cite{pennington2014glove} vectors to initialize each lowercase word, which are fixed during training.
 Following the previous methods, 3D convolutional features (I3D) are extracted to encode videos.
 We set the dimension of all the hidden layers as $128$, the kernel size of the convolutional layer as $7$, and the head size of multi-head attention as $8$ in our model.
 For all datasets, models are trained for $100$ epochs.
 The batch size is set to $16$.
 The dropout rate is set as 0.2.
 Besides, an early stopping strategy is adopted to prevent overfitting.
 The whole framework is trained by Adam optimizer with an initial learning rate of 0.0001.
 The loss weight $\alpha$ is set as 0.1 in all the datasets.
 The temperate was set to 1, 3, 3 on Charades-STA, ActivityNet, and TACoS.
-The pre-trained teacher models are selected in SeqPAN, BAN-APR, EAMAT, and CCA, and we use SeqPAN as an isomorphic teacher to share the encoder.
+The pre-trained teacher models are selected in SeqPAN, BAN-APR, EAMAT, and CCA.
 More ablation studies can be found in Section~\ref{sec:ablation}.
 All experiments are conducted on an NVIDIA RTX A5000 GPU with 24GB memory.
 All experiments were performed three times, and reporting the average of performance.